-Special arrangements for securities lending transactions and securities repurchase agreement transactions such transactions, including any fees payable to third parties.
+Special arrangements for securities lending transactions and securities repurchase agreement transactions

 The Company shall receive a fee customary in the market for the initiation, preparation and execution of securities lending transactions and securities repurchase agreement transactions.
 This fee is up to one-third of the gross income from these transactions.